-I was a rugby player in my youth, and studied Japanese Karate-Do from the age of 8.
-I achieved third dan black belt in Shotokan and first dan in Kyushindo.
-I was, and am, physically very strong: lots of endurance and a healthy pain threshold.
-I was always taller than my contemporaries in primary and high school.
-I looked older, was bigger, and more developed than my contemporaries.
-I was different and this made me very shy and self-conscious.
+From the young age of 8, I began practicing Japanese Karate-Do.
+My highest rank was 3rd dan black belt.
+I played rugby at high school with boys 2 and 3 years older than me.
+I was, and am, physically very strong: with lots of endurance and a healthy pain threshold.
+My contemporaries in primary and high school were always shorter, and weaker than me.
+I looked older, was bigger, and more developed than most of them.
+This made me feel that I was different, very shy and self-conscious.

-I hide my self-conscious shyness with confidence and physical achievements.
+I hid my self-conscious shyness with confidence and physical achievements.
 And, I became knowledgeable in many academic disciplines.

-Physical strength, martial ability, academic knowledge have always been my defence mechanisms to hide my true self from too much scrutiny.
+To hide my true self from too much scrutiny I used my physical strength, martial ability, and academic knowledge as a defence mechanism.
 Just in case someone else rejected the REAL me.

 Eventually my defence mechanisms added to my problems.

-My confidence interpreted as arrogance.
+My confidence was mainly interpreted as arrogance.
 Martial ability as showing off.
 My intellect demonstrated aloofness and disconnected me even further from those around me.

-Examples of my unconscious mind positive intentions to keep me safe.
-The results were to make things worse for me.
+These are examples of my unconscious minds positive intentions to keep me safe.
+The results were to make things worse.
 I dread to think what my life would have been like with the added stress of instant, and constant social media.

-Blame is heaped on social media for so many of our modern social ills.
-Eating disorders, self-harming, social anxiety, or exclusion to name a few.
-If not for causing these problems, at least for making them worse.
-Sure, I agree there are major differences that today’s social media has introduced to society at a global level.
-Placing the blame exclusively at its feet though I don’t think it is just.
+Blame is heaped on social media for so many of our modern social ills, for example eating disorders, self harming, social anxiety, or exclusion to name a few.
+Perhaps these problems are not the cause modern ills, but they may be making them worse.
+I agree there are major differences that today’s social media have introduced to society at a global level.
+But I don’t think it is just to place the blame exclusively on them.

-You see for some, social media has given a voice to otherwise voiceless people.
-It has given eyes that can see beyond walls.
-And technology making the inaccessible accessible to people in isolation.
+You see, for some, social media have given a voice to otherwise voiceless people.
+They have given eyes that can see beyond walls.
+The technology make the inaccessible accessible to people in isolation.

 Every generation, I think, has had its own social media.
 Even the Romans had it.
-Young lads boasting about how many sexual conquests they had.
-Rhymes of undying love.
-Messages that two brothers posted on the walls of a friend’s house.
+Young lads would write boasting about how many sexual conquests they had, and rhymes of undying love.
+There are even messages that two brothers posted on the walls of a friend’s house.
 Of course, I do mean literally writing on their friend’s wall, because I’m talking about graffiti.
 Like social media, Roman graffiti influenced the everyday lives of people all over the empire.

 I do not want to oversimplify or trivialise the effects of social media on society.
 It is a complex phenomenon.